Email FacebookTwitterMenu burgerClose thin

 If you’re considering a robo-advisor, take a look at how the platform works and the services offered.
 For instance, some robo-advisors include automatic rebalance and tax-loss harvesting but not all of them do.
 Other robo-advisor platforms may allow you to connect with a human advisor occasionally if you need more detailed advice.

 As with human advisors, you’ll also want to review the fees you’ll pay.
 Robo-advisors typically charge a flat percentage fee but there might be different fee tiers applied if there are multiple plans to choose from.
-For instance, you might pay one fee up to the first $100,000 in assets, then a different fee once your account balance passes that threshold.
+For example, you might pay one fee up to the first $100,000 in assets, then a different fee once your account balance passes that threshold.

 Bottom Line